kadircangonullu/bitirme/README.md

 ## 🙏 Acknowledgements

 Special thanks to the developers and contributors of open-source libraries such as Scikit-learn, Flask, and XGBoost.
-Also, credit to the [OpenAI ChatGPT](https://openai.com/chatgpt) platform for assistance in project ideation and documentation.

 ---